Welcome to the team!

 This website is a great starting point!
 First thing will be to read through the information above to make sure you've completed the list of necessities.
-Be sure to also check out the "Before the Quarter Begins" link below to get an idea of everything you should.
-After you've accepted an offer, keep an eye out in the following weeks for an email from Meredith regarding the mandatory CA Training and other important information you will need.
+Be sure to also check out the "Before the Quarter Begins" link below to get an idea of everything you should be aware of.
+After you've accepted an offer, keep an eye out in the following weeks for an email from Meredith Hutchin regarding the mandatory CA Training and other important information you will need.

 When will my tuition waiver go into effect?

 The exact timing varies but the tuition waiver will go into effect prior to the tuition deadline.

 Fall Quarter - Oct 15